 Time to act

 SaaS growth between 2017 and 2021 was explosive, with the average number of SaaS apps used by businesses worldwide leaping from 16 to 110 in that time.
 The COVID-19 pandemic played a huge role in this acceleration of SaaS usage, as remote working became the norm and employees had to recreate their office environments at home.
-Collaboration services such as Trello, Asana, Notion, GitHub, Monday.com, GitLab, and Jira have become immensely popular, and all run on a Shared Responsibility Model (SRM), which dictates that the user is responsible for backing up their data – not the provider.
-Once again, Rob’s BackupVault customers began asking if he could offer backup for these cloud applications, so he researched the options and discovered two things:
+Collaboration services such as Trello, Asana, Notion, GitHub, Monday.com, GitLab, and Jira have become immensely popular, and all run on a Shared Responsibility Model (SRM), which dictates that the user is responsible for backing up their own data – not the provider.
+Once again, Rob’s BackupVault customers began asking if he could offer backups for these cloud applications, so he researched the options and discovered two things:

-- There were very few backup solutions for cloud and SaaS apps out there
+- There were very few backup solutions for cloud and SaaS apps

 The few SaaS backup options that did exist focused on the biggest platforms: Microsoft 365, Google Workspace and Salesforce.
 The newer, smaller apps were going unprotected; anyone choosing these over more mainstream services was leaving their data exposed and vulnerable.
 Having learnt the hard way with Microsoft 365, Rob wasn’t going to miss this opportunity to fill another significant gap in the market – he knew he could solve this problem himself.